YumaWorks/yangpp/docs/source/yangpp/yangpp-intro.rst

          uses address;
        }

--  If none of the 'presence' , 'key', or 'nokey' statements is present then the class root is a non-presence container.
+-  If neither of the 'presence' or 'key' statements is present then the class root is a non-presence container.

    .. code-block:: yang